-IDC's HR, Talent and Learning Strategies and Services research explores competitive, end-user, and technology trends in attracting and developing talent, supporting workforce administration, and measuring and optimizing workforce management.
+IDC's Modern HR Strategies and Opportunities research explores competitive, end-user, and technology trends in attracting and developing talent, supporting workforce administration, and measuring and optimizing talent management.
 This research helps providers make informed decisions that align with market needs, understand and respond to competitors' moves, form partnerships, and leverage emerging technologies.
 This research also helps HR decision makers identify the top trends and differentiate among the crowded field of HR suppliers when making buying plans.

 Markets and Subjects Analyzed

-HR and talent management consulting and business process outsourcing (BPO) services
+- HR and talent management consulting and outsourcing services

-Competitive segmentation and key success factors in differentiating leading service providers
+- Competitive segmentation and key success factors in differentiating leading software and service providers

-End-user data and analysis of usage, decision making, and enablers/inhibitors of HR. talent, and learning services
+- End-user data and analysis of usage, decision making, and enablers/inhibitors of HR, talent, and learning software and services

-Customer Buying Preferences and Behavior for HR, Learning, and Talent Management Services
+- Customer Buying Preferences and Behavior for HR, Learning, and Talent Management

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.